BartyMae/Bart_Tweaks/README.md

 2. Debug Ring (Cheat)<br/>
 3. No Random Treasures<br/>
 4. Droppable/Movable NPC Items<br/>
+5. Revised Shapeshifting for SCS<br/>
-5. Set Summonable Flag
+6. Set Summonable Flag
-6. Alternative Sorcerer Spell Progression<br/>
+7. Alternative Sorcerer Spell Progression<br/>
-7. Alternative Weapon Mastery<br/>
+8. Alternative Weapon Mastery<br/>
-8. Alternative Wisdom Bonus Spells
+9. Alternative Wisdom Bonus Spells<br/>
-9. Alternative Constitution Bonuses
+10. Alternative Constitution Bonuses<br/>

 ## No Reputation Loss from Slayer Form<br/>
 Makes it so there is no reputation penalty from transforming into the Slayer.
 Should also affect Ascension's Ravager transformation.<br/>